dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ### Outline of app requirements

-To implement APP-WE, your app must first **authenticate** the user account, then **register** the user account with the APP-WE service:
+To implement APP-WE integration, your app must **register** the user account with the MAM SDK:

-1. For authentication and licensing checks, as well as the periodic check-in operations, the app must provide the ADAL parameters as specified in [Configure ADAL](#Configure-Azure-Active-Directory-Authentication-Libraries-(ADAL)).
-In particular, the **ClientID** and **Authority** values are required.

-2. Since the `MAMEnrollmentManager` interface has a dependency on ADAL for authentication, the app must use a compatible version of the [ADAL library](https://github.com/AzureAD/azure-activedirectory-library-for-android).
-It is recommended to use the latest version of ADAL.

-3. The app _must_ implement and register an instance of the `MAMServiceAuthenticationCallback` interface.
+1. The app _must_ implement and register an instance of the `MAMServiceAuthenticationCallback` interface.
 The callback instance should be registered as early as possible in the app's lifecycle (typically in the `onMAMCreate()` method of the application class).

-4. When a user account is created and the user successfully signs in with ADAL, the app _must_ call the `registerAccountForMAM()`.
+2. When a user account is created and the user successfully signs in with ADAL, the app _must_ call the `registerAccountForMAM()`.

-5. When a user account is completely removed, the app should call `unregisterAccountForMAM()` to remove the account from Intune management.
+3. When a user account is completely removed, the app should call `unregisterAccountForMAM()` to remove the account from Intune management.

 	> [!NOTE]
 	> If a user signs out of the app temporarily, the app does not need to call `unregisterAccountForMAM()`.
 The call may initiate a wipe to completely remove corporate data for the user.